slatedocs/slate/source/includes/v4/_tours.md

 The json response contains the following attributes:

 - vat_pct (float), the pricing tax rate
+- discount (integer), discount in percent (0-100) to apply on total price for this item if ordered
 - tax_included (boolean), whether the tax (if any) is included or not

 and an array of "prices", see below.